RodeoGuy

 Now, vests are mandatory (late 90's) and helmets are optional, though recommended.

-What car brands are most/least likely to end up in the shop?Sounds like you're set!
+What's the best Sherlock-Holmes-worthy detective work you've ever done?Sounds like you're set!
 As I've said earlier in my answers, I would recommend attending a rodeo clinic/school to get introduced to the sport.
 Good luck!

 Between the rolls of fat right in front of your rope.
 As the bull bucks, his skin goes taught and you continually reposition your feet.